Skip to main content

 Written by Sara Delgado

 Check-ins give you the ability to blend on-the-job training moments with your digital training through measurable in-person training events.
-Adding a Check-in to a Module lets you ensure your training is being carried out on the floor using a custom form that ensures managers and trainers are verifying the event properly with team members.
+Adding a Check-in to a module lets you ensure your training is being carried out on the floor using a custom form that ensures managers and trainers are verifying the event properly with team members.

 • Click "Add Content" > "New Check-in", > "Add New Check-in".